se-edu/learningresources/contents/ai/ml.md

 ### Partitioning of Data
 Data is usually split into 3 sets after preprocessing: the test set, validation set and training set.

-The FastAI ML MOOC is also a great source of information on data partitioning.
+The FastAI ML MOOC is a great source of information on data partitioning.
 (MOOC is in unofficial release at time of writing)

 <img src="https://dziganto.github.io/assets/images/train-validate-test.png?raw=true" width="500"/>